eait-itig/msgtap/README.md

 The data contained in an individual `msgtap` record is typed.
 This supports the logging of high level messages exchanged by applications as well as the more traditional capture of low level messages such as network packets.
-For examle, `msgtap` supports logging of DNS messages like what is provided by [`dnstap`], but is not limited to the logging of DNS packets.
-A stream or file containing msgtap records may also contain Ethernet or IP packet captures as well as DNS messages.
+For example, `msgtap` supports logging of DNS messages like what is provided by [`dnstap`], but is not limited to the logging of DNS packets.
+A stream or file containing DNS `msgtap` records may also contain Ethernet or IP packet captures as well.

 ### Abitrary Metadata